 In November 2011, the Company entered into a forward interest rate swap agreement with Rabobank International, Utrecht to fix the interest rate at 4.30% on \$40,000,000 of its outstanding borrowings under the Rabobank line of credit beginning July 2013 until June 2018.
 In connection with the paydown of the Rabobank debt noted above, on June 20, 2017 the Company entered into a novation agreement with Rabobank International, Utrecht and CoBank, ACB ("CoBank").
-The agreement provides for the prior interest rate swap agreement with Rabobank to now be in place with CoBank.
-The critical terms of the swap agreement have not changed and counterparty risk has not significantly changed.
+The agreement provided for the prior interest rate swap agreement with Rabobank to be in place with CoBank.